ACLS Certification - Official Site | Powered by CPR.com

 Bag-Mask Devices

-When available, a bag-mask device is a more effective tool to provide positive-pressure ventilation to patients who are not breathing or who are breathing ineffectively.3 Bag-mask ventilation allows oxygen-enriched air to be pushed into the patient’s lungs, and then from the lungs into the bloodstream to support vital organs.
+As mentioned in our earlier How to Manage a Respiratory Arrest sequence, ventilating the patient is a top priority.
+When available, a Bag-Valve-Mask (BVM) device is a more effective tool to provide positive-pressure ventilation to patients who are not breathing or who are breathing ineffectively.3 Bag-mask ventilation allows oxygen-enriched air to be pushed into the patient’s lungs, and then from the lungs into the bloodstream to support vital organs.
+Proper use should be guided by findings from a respiratory assessment.

-Bag-mask devices have three main parts: the mask portion, which seals around the nose and mouth to prevent air from escaping; the bag part that is attached to 100% oxygen and squeezed to deliver the oxygen-enriched air; and the reservoir bag, which should be fully inflated when the bag-mask device is attached to 100% oxygen (15 L/minute).
+Bag-mask devices have three main parts: the mask portion, the bag part that is attached to oxygen, and the reservoir bag (which should be fully inflated when the device is attached to 15 L/minute of oxygen).
+Even without a compressed gas source, self-inflating bags can still deliver 21% room-air oxygen.

-With the other hand, the rescuer squeezes the bag hard enough to cause the chest to rise.
-One breath is delivered over 1 second at a rate of one breath every 6 seconds.
-Breaths should be coordinated with chest compressions if the patient is in cardiac arrest.
+4. Squeeze: Squeeze the bag just hard enough to cause the chest to rise, delivering one breath over 1 second (1 breath every 6 seconds).
 The rise of the patient’s chest should appear as though they are taking a natural breath.

 Supraglottic Devices